mdanlowski/TODOExplorer/README.md

 ```bash
 python todo_explorer.py
 ```
-- for now JSON formatted results will be printed out as a result
+- for now JSON formatted results will be printed as output

-Developing this as a Python exercise and for own use :) - I write @TODO in commented lines in source code where I've got something to complete, fix or pimp a little

-key and path to root code catalogue will be passed through CLI arguments, and later through a GUI

 ## Planned features: